Crimean Tatars national football team: History

-In 2016, the team again went to the football tournament Europeada - the European Championship among national minorities, which was held in South Tyrol.
-The team was declared under the name "Adalet" and consisted of athletes from the Crimea, Lviv, Kiev and several Ukrainian cities.
+In 2016, the team went to the football tournament Europeada, a tournament for European indigenous and national minorities.
+The team was declared under the name "Adalet" and consisted of athletes from Crimea, Lviv, Kyiv and several other Ukrainian cities.
 She won the opening match of the group stage against West Thracian Muslims 3–0, but then lost to the Romanian Hungarians and Ladinia with a score of 1–6 and 0–8 respectively and completed the performance.
 The following players with playing coaches Elvin Kadyrov and Elnur Amietov :